yoji0806/paper_in_economics/README.md

 ## Why not Twitter?

-Twitter is for floating information, and an AI algorithm is implemented for user engagement, making it hard to find related content and consume content thoroughly.
+Twitter is for floating information, and an AI algorithm is implemented for user engagement, which makes it hard to find related content and consume content thoroughly.

 <br/><br/>